 In February 2020, a developer sued The Port for \$5 million in fees tied to the redevelopment of the former Millennium Hotel in Cincinnati's central business district.
 (Vandercar LLC v.
 Port of Greater Cincinnati Development Authority; Hamilton County Court of Common Pleas Case# A2000900).
 In November 2021, a Hamilton County judge ruled in favor of the developer and in November 2022 the \$5 million settlement plus post judgement interest was paid.
 Hamilton County provided The Port with funding for this settlement, which is reflected in nonoperating grants and grant expenditures for the year 2022.
 Subsequently, the developer sued The Port for pre-judgement interest on the \$5 million settlement, which the Supreme Court of Ohio ruled in the developer's favor in April 2024.
 The Port accrued a liability for this payment in 2022 and 2023, which is reflected under bond administration expense.
+In December 2024, the Ohio Court of Common Pleas decided the final remaining issue in favor of the Port (no damages).
+Plaintiff has appealed this decision.
+The risk of Port liability on this remaining claim is low.

 In 2023, The Port was involved in a real property dispute regarding the remaining legal interests, if any, in a terminated leasehold interest in a structure owned by the Port at 435 Elm Street in Cincinnati (435 Elm Investment LLC V. CED Investments Limited Partnership One, et al.; Hamilton County Court of Common Pleas, Case# A1603148).
-The matter continues to be in active litigation and, if unresolved, may go to trial in 2024.
+The matter continues to be in active litigation and, if unresolved, may go to trial in 2025.
 The outcome and liability (if any) cannot be determined at the time of this report.